-How is oxygen delivered?
+How is home oxygen delivered?

+Oxygen as a treatment must be prescribed by a registered health care professional and ordered on a home oxygen order form (HOOF).
 All oxygen equipment is supplied by one of four suppliers according to where you live in the UK.

-You will need to sign permission for your medical and contact details to be shared with the contractor.
+You will be asked to sign a home oxygen consent form (HOCF).
+You will also need to give permission for your medical and contact details to be shared with the supplier.
 The company will then supply all the equipment you need to your home.
-An engineer will install the equipment and explain to you and/or a friend or relative how to use it.
+An engineer will install the equipment and explain to you or a relative, carer or friend how to use it.

 You will receive your oxygen through one, or a combination, of: